K0SS4/.dotfiles/README.md

 # My custom Arch Linux dotfiles. i3gaps and Polybar

+## This setup includes GreenWithEnvy database wich has my GPU overclocking profile.
+I receommend you to remove that file(.config/gwe/gwe.db) and I don't take any responsibility if you won't.

 This is my personal setup.
 If you want to use it you can of course do that but I don't take any responsibility if anything bad happens(it shouldn't tho).

 ## Needed dependencies (You'll have to check how to install them on your distro):